Secure CheckoutPersonal information is secured with SSL technology.

-- Presents a system development life cycle, which can be used for developing different kinds of systems others than health related and also can be used for educational purposes to learn how to develop a system
+- Presents a system development life cycle that can be used for developing different kinds of systems others than health related and also can be used for educational purposes

-- Includes behavioural studies in the system development life cycle to assist in the design of systems with consideration of users’ behaviour, which is even more important for medical systems
+- Includes behavioral studies in the system development life cycle to assist in the design of systems with consideration of users’ behavior, which is even more important for medical systems

 - Uses a real mobile cardiac emergency system as an example for systems development